A Day in the Week of an Employee – What a Wednesday! (Day 3)

 - Action required: For the emails which requires immediate attention.

-- Awaiting reply: For emails which are yet to receive the response.
+- Awaiting reply: For emails that are yet to receive a response.

-- Delegate: For emails which can be assigned.
+- Delegate: For emails that can be assigned.

 - Archived: For emails that we want out of our inbox without deleting them.